Pence under pressure as the final step nears in formalizing Biden’s win

 “At a meeting in Florida today, everyone was asking why aren’t the Republicans up in arms & fighting over the fact that the Democrats stole the rigged presidential election?
 Especially in the Senate, they said, where you helped 8 Senators win their races.
 How quickly they forget!”
 Trump tweeted Thursday from Mar-a-Lago, his estate in Palm Beach, Fla.

-Former House Speaker Newt Gingrich (R-Ga.), a prominent Trump defender, said he had not spoken to Pence, but argued that it would be a mistake for McConnell or anyone else to stand in the way of a debate over the election results.
+Former House speaker Newt Gingrich (R-Ga.), a prominent Trump defender, said he had not spoken to Pence, but argued that it would be a mistake for McConnell or anyone else to stand in the way of a debate over the election results.

 “If there is a member of the House and Senate who feels strongly enough, then there should be a strong, methodical review that will lead to a final vote,” Gingrich said in an interview.
 “If you’re part of the 74 million who voted for Trump, you don’t think you’re getting a fair hearing anywhere.
 I believe it will be a disaster if there is a move to cut off debate.”